biolink/biolink-model/docs/index.md

 ### Other Slots

+ * [assesses](assesses.md) - The effect of a thing on a target was interrogated in some assay.
+A relationship between some perturbing agent (usually a chemical compound) and some target entity, where the affect of the perturbing agent on the target entity was interrogated in a particular assay.
+The target might be a particular protein, tissue, phenotype, whole organism, cell line, or other type of biological entity.
  * [description](description.md) - a human-readable description of an entity
  * [drug regulatory status world wide](drug_regulatory_status_world_wide.md) - An agglomeration of drug regulatory status worldwide.
 Not specific to FDA.
  * [has active component](has_active_component.md)